 As InfluxDB CTO Paul Dix said, someone needs to subsidize OSS, otherwise it cannot exist.
 There are cases where it’s being subsidized by a consortium of companies or foundations (Linux, Apache).
 There are cases where very profitable corporations (Google/Facebook), who rely on their profits from other business models, act as “patrons-of-the-arts” to open source code for various reasons — for instance, to attract top talent, to be considered a benevolent brand, or attract a large user base for their other proprietary products.

 Pure OSS vendors are under constant pressure since their business model needs to subsidize their development and their margins are tight.
 Indeed, many OSS vendors are forced to an open core approach while they hold back functionality from the community (Cloudera), provide some of the closed-source functionality as a service (Databricks) or even making a complete U-turn, back to closed-source software (DataStax).

 Could MongoDB and RedisLabs (who recently changed to Apache 2 + Commons Clause licensing; the core remained BSD) have found the perfect solution?
 These new solutions allow them to keep sharing the code while having an edge over opportunistic commercializers who take advantage of OSS with little to no contributions.

 APGL vs. SSPL: A side-by-side comparison

-APGL’s section 13 where “Remote Network Interaction” was totally replaced by SSPL’s limitations around “Offering the Program as a Service,” with completely new text therein.
+For specifics, do a side-by-side comparison.
+Specifically, look at APGL’s section 13, where “Remote Network Interaction” was totally replaced by SSPL’s limitations around “Offering the Program as a Service,” with completely new text therein.

 SSPL requires that if you offer software as a service you must make public, open source, practically almost everything related to your service: